 The integrated year abroad is an opportunity for students of all language levels to spend a year working in country between their second and third year of study.

 The William & Mary joint degree is offered in collaboration with the College of William & Mary in Virginia, USA.
-Students can study Economics, English, History or International Relations, spending two years in St Andrews and two years in the USA.
+Students can study a variety of Arts subjects, spending two years in St Andrews and two years in the USA.

 The University offers a Computer Science (Gateway) programme for enthusiastic and talented students who wish to study Computer Science but don't meet the requirements for traditional degree entry.